Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Q. How is HNMI supported?

-The Holistic Numerical Methods Institute is currently funded by National Science Foundation through their CCLI program.
-Support also comes from
+The Holistic Numerical Methods Institute was funded by National Science Foundation through their CCLI program.
+Support also came from

 • the Mechanical Engineering Department at USF via faculty release time and conference support,